wesleywerner/listed/README.md

 # Developing

-You are expected to install the dependencies with `npm install` before anything else.
+You are expected to install the dependencies with `npm install` and `npm run build` before anything else.

 ## Testing